 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 Please understand that I use the tools regardless of whether I get a commission or not, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals!

-Robinhood is a online broker with a simple value proposition.
-They offer 100% free trades with a simple to use app.
-You won't find much information on the stocks besides simple trend graphs, so you'll need to do your research elsewhere.
+Robinhood is an online broker with a simple value proposition.
+They offer 100% free trades with a simple to use the app.
+You won’t find much information on the stocks besides simple trend graphs, so you’ll need to do your research elsewhere.
 The best part is THERE ARE NO FEES!

 I use Robinhood for managing a dividend portfolio which is one of the prongs in my long-term passive income strategy.

 Wealthfront is a Robo-advisor, which means once you set up your account, the only thing you do is set your risk tolerance on a scale of 1-10, deposit money, and sit back while their machine learning algorithm does your portfolio allocations.

 I started using them as a test to compare against the Fidelity account I manage and so far I’m impressed!

 Personal Capital is my go-to tool for aggregating all my investments and savings under one, intuitive interface.
 The thing I love about Personal Capital is how simple it is to go from a bird’s eye view of ALL my finances to a super-specific view of any one of my banking accounts, investments, or homes.